transcript/samsa2/README.md

 Version 2 of the SAMSA pipeline - faster!
 Lighter!
 More options!
 Less waiting!

 ### New in version 2:
-* DIAMOND integration, allowing for SAMSA to be run without ever needing an MG-RAST account.
+* DIAMOND integration, allowing for SAMSA2 to be run without ever needing an MG-RAST account.
 * Option to annotate against custom databases.
 * Better, more polished R scripts that can be executed from the command line.
 * PCA plots and other graphical outputs.